therickys93/university-code/README.md

 - programmazione -> files made during an exam in java ( compile with javac *.java and run with java Main) <br />
 - basi di dati -> make a project in php and mysql <br />
 - reti di calcolatori -> files made during an exam about socket ( compile with javac *.java ) <br />
+- architetturaII -> make a project in MIPS.
+It's a simple database that saves the best time of an athlete.